horaceg/blog/content/posts/bayes.md

 total_tosses = tosses.shape[0]
 ```

 Then, let's define the model.
 As discussed above, we use a Uniform prior for the bias of the coin.
 Then, we use a binomial likelihood.
 The `nb_heads` parameter use as `obs=nb_heads` in the likelihood allows us to tell the model to condition on this observation for the inference.
-It parameter is optional because for prediction we don't observe it.
+This parameter is optional because for prediction we don't observe it.

 ```python